Pressure

 where

-1) In the English Engineering System special care must be taken for the force unit.
-The basic unit for mass is the pound mass (lbm) and the unit for the force is the pound (lb) or pound force (lbf).
+1) In the Imperial - English Engineering System special care must be taken for the force unit.
+The basic unit for mass is slug and the unit for force is pound (lb) or pound force (lbf).

 Absolute Pressure

-The absolute pressure - pa - is measured relative to the absolute zero pressure - the pressure that would occur at absolute vacuum.
-In all calculation involving the gas laws requires pressure (and temperature) to be in absolute units.
+The absolute pressure - pabs - is measured relative to the absolute zero pressure - the pressure that would occur at absolute vacuum.
+All calculations involving the gas law requires pressure (and temperature) to be in absolute units.

 Gauge Pressure